department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/search/research/search-filter-research-plan.md

 ## Participants and Recruitment
 1. Participant criteria: What are you looking for in a participant?
 - Recruit 14 participants (with a goal of 10 participants)
-   - 2-3 participants using assistive tech devices (screen readers or magnifiers)
+   - 2-3 participants using assistive tech devices (screen readers or magnifiers) on desktop
    - 3-5 participants using a mobile device
+   - 5-6 participants on desktop
 - Participants are using Chapter 33 or Montgomery Bill benefits
 - Age Range: 18-65
 - Geography: Geographically dispersed across US